The Amazing Race 5: Overview

+Most teams who arrive last at the Pit Stop of each leg are progressively eliminated, while the first team to arrive at the finish line in the final episode wins the grand prize of US$1,000,000.

 Production

 Development and filming

 After the anemic ratings for The Amazing Race 4, CBS chairman and CEO Les Moonves doubted whether the series would be renewed for another season.
 After much deliberation, CBS officially ordered a fifth installment of The Amazing Race in September 2003.
 Some observers cited the series' recent Emmy win as the factor behind its renewal.
 While CBS flirted with the idea of a fall premiere, it ultimately gave season 5 a summer broadcast to create momentum for The Amazing Race 6 on the fall schedule.

 This season introduced two major twists to The Amazing Race: the Yield and the non-elimination penalty.
 The Yield allowed one team to force another team to stop racing for a predetermined amount of time.
 The Yield was available on each leg, except the last two, although it was not shown on each episode.
 The non-elimination penalty required teams finishing last on non-elimination legs to be stripped of any money they had accumulated and, in addition, they received no money at the start of the next leg.
 This was also the first season to see the number of Fast Forwards reduced; only two were available in the entire season.

-Filming for The Amazing Race 5 began on January 30, 2004 and finished on February 27.
+Filming for The Amazing Race 5 began on January 30, 2004, and finished on February 27.
 This season traveled 72000 mi, which was the show's longest route yet, covering six continents and twelve countries.
-The teams visited nine countries not previously seen on the show: Uruguay, Argentina, Russia, Egypt, Kenya, Tanzania, the United Arab Emirates, the Philippines, and Canada.
+Teams raced through twelve countries, nine of which were new to the series: Uruguay, Argentina, Russia, Egypt, Kenya, Tanzania, the United Arab Emirates, the Philippines, and Canada.

-During pre-production, the producers moved the Dubai leg from the originally planned location of Istanbul, Turkey.
-Istanbul was eventually visited on The Amazing Race 7.
-Production also moved the legs in the Philippines from Japan, but Japan was eventually visited on The Amazing Race 9.

-The Zorb task in Leg 10 was filmed at a New Zealand farm owned by a friend of host Phil Keoghan.
-Prior to the season, Keoghan experienced rolling in the Zorb and insisted it be a task on the show.
+The Zorb task in leg 10 was filmed at a New Zealand farm owned by a friend of host Phil Keoghan.
+Prior to the season, Keoghan had experienced rolling in the Zorb and insisted it be a task on the show.

-Marshall & Lance were the first team in Amazing Race history to quit.
-When they arrived at the Roadblock site after all of the other teams had left, they decided to give up rather than complete the frustrating 'needle in a haystack' task during Leg 6 in Luxor, Egypt.
+Marshall and Lance were the first team in the history of The Amazing Race to quit.
+When they arrived at the Roadblock site in Luxor, Egypt, after all of the other teams had already left, they decided to give up rather than complete the task.

-Cast
+Contestants

 After two seasons that featured twelve teams, the contestant pool this season was reduced to eleven teams.
-They included a dating widowed couple, female twins, a former Big Brother contestant, and a team member with dwarfism.
-Alison Irwin of CBS's Big Brother 4 was the first contestant from a previously aired reality show to take part in The Amazing Race.
+Among the contestants were Charla Faddoul, who was born with achondroplasia (the most common form of dwarfism), and Alison Irwin, who had previously competed on Big Brother 4.

-Following this season, Colin & Christie became engaged on CBS's Early Show.
+Following this season, Colin and Christie became engaged on CBS's Early Show.